Recovery of student loan debt repaid under the government loan guarantee

 Kela can only grant exemption from payment when Kela collects a student loan from you.
 Kela cannot grant exemption from payment if the bank collects a student loan from you.

 How to apply

-As of 1 January 2019, Kela obtains salary information from the national incomes register.
-Kela uses this data when processing claims and applications.
+- Enclose certificates on any capital income, income from abroad and unemployment benefits paid by an unemployment fund that you have received during the period that the application concerns.
+AKela obtains wage information from the national incomes register and uses this information when processing claims and applications.
 You will be contacted if additional information is required.

 Waiving collection of student loan in the case of death